 So knowing the condensed version here is the “How I met your Mother” saga of the story….

-When I was a graduate student pursing a degree in Speech Pathology I had no intentions of becoming a traveling speech therapist.
+When I was a graduate student pursuing a degree in Speech Pathology I had no intention of becoming a traveling speech therapist.
 I knew that I wanted to work in a geriatric setting but other than that I was open to possibilities.